openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

-KDE fans must definitely watch out for openSUSE 11.4, which will be the first major Linux distribution to feature [KDEâ€™s Plasma Workspaces, Applications and Development Platform version 4.6](http://www.kde.org/announcements/4.6/).
+KDE fans must definitely watch out for openSUSE 11.4, which will be the first major Linux distribution to feature [KDE’s Plasma Workspaces, Applications and Development Platform version 4.6](http://www.kde.org/announcements/4.6/).
 This trio of releases by the KDE community brings much better performance as well as many usability and feature improvements all over the place.
-Upgraders will feel a double dose of KDE goodness, as openSUSE 11.4 brings two major releasesâ€™ improvements over the KDE 4.4 shipped with openSUSE 11.3.
+Upgraders will feel a double dose of KDE goodness, as openSUSE 11.4 brings two major releases’ improvements over the KDE 4.4 shipped with openSUSE 11.3.